Liver Cancer: A New Test Will Help Diagnose It Early On

 Still, the Chinese researchers wanted to use the virus’s ability to target cancer cells, and thus sought a way to increase its potency.
 Upon further study, the team found a molecule that could do just that.
 They then created a compound of the virus along with this molecule and injected it directly into the tumor.

-Because liver cancer often hides its symptoms until later stages, doctors have a difficult time catching it early on.
+Liver cancer often hides its symptoms until later stages, so doctors have a difficult time catching it early on.
 While somewhat prevalent in the US, developing countries are affected even more.
 Areas such as Africa and East Asia need testing options for people who cannot afford expensive imaging diagnostics for liver cancer.
 In the near future, many people may be able to choose an at-home test as well as less invasive treatment for this disease.